LLNL/conduit/src/docs/sphinx/building.rst

 Supported CMake Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We recommend CMake 3.9 or newer.
-We test building Conduit with CMake 3.3.1, 3.8.1 and 3.9.4.
-Other versions of CMake may work, however CMake 3.4.x to 3.7.x have specific issues with finding and using HDF5 and Python and C++11 support.
+We test building Conduit with CMake 3.9 and 3.14.
+Other versions of CMake may work, however CMake 3.18.0 and 3.18.1 have known issues that impact HDF5 support.
+CMake 3.18.2 resolved the HDF5 issues.

 Using Conduit in Another Project